DYW - Orkney

 If you are looking to develop a more inclusive workforce, but aren’t sure where to start, there is a range of support and training available that you or your staff can access.
 Specialist providers are on hand to help employers recruit individuals who may have had difficulties securing employment in the past due to a disability, their gender, race or being care experienced.
 There is also financial support available to help employers make reasonable adjustments to enable someone to join or return to the workforce, as well as incentives to encourage employers to recruit individuals who require additional support.

 Below, you will find details of the financial, support and training provision that is available to employers in Orkney.
-You will also find links to website which will provide more information, and contact details for individuals who will be able to provide you with further support.
+You will also find links to websites which will provide more information, and contact details for individuals who will be able to provide you with further support.

 Financial Provision